SmithLabGWSPH/SmithLabGWSPH.github.io/_pages/research.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/prisma-image.jpeg" width="552" height="552" alt="Article title goes here">
 </div>
 <div class="bx info">
-<h2>Pregnancy Risk, Infant Surveillance, and Measurement Alliance Maternal and Newborn Health Study</h2>
+<h2>PRISMA Maternal and Newborn Health Study</h2>
-<p>Dr. Smith is a principal investigator for the Pregnancy Risk, Infant Surveillance, and Measurement Alliance Maternal and Newborn Health (PRISMA MNH) Study: a multi-center, prospective cohort study of maternal, newborn, and infant health in Kenya, Ghana, Pakistan, Zambia and India.
-The overarching aim is to address the significant gaps in antenatal, intrapartum, and postpartum care, high rates of maternal and neonatal morbidity and mortality, and the limited population-level data in low- and middle-income countries needed to develop interventions.
-Ultimately, researchers seek to produce harmonized data on pregnancy risk factors and key health outcomes throughout pregnancy and up to one year postpartum.
-The PRISMA MNH study aims to enroll approximately 20,000 pregnant women across six sites.
-Among other responsibilities, the GW team ensures that the PRISMA MNH protocol is implemented consistently, standardizes data collection and analysis, maintains a central data warehouse, supports publication of multisite papers and dissemination of key findings, and organizes across-site training and capacity building.</p>
+<p>Dr. Smith is a principal investigator for the Pregnancy Risk, Infant Surveillance, and Measurement Alliance (PRISMA) Maternal and Newborn Health Study: a multi-center, prospective cohort study of ~20,000 moms and 16,000 babies in Kenya, Ghana, Pakistan, Zambia and India.
+PRISMA aims to address gaps in maternity care, high rates of maternal and neonatal morbidity and mortality, and the limited population-level data in low- and middle-income countries needed to develop interventions.
+Researchers seek to produce harmonized data on pregnancy risk factors and key health outcomes throughout pregnancy and up to one year postpartum.
+Among other responsibilities, the GW team ensures that the study protocol is implemented consistently, standardizes data collection and analysis, maintains a central data warehouse, supports publication of multisite papers and dissemination of key findings, and organizes across-site training and capacity building.
+Read more here: https://prisma-mnh.org/</p>
 </div>
 </div>